 {FEC codeword alignment needs to be tackled somewhere between the PMA and the bottom of the PCS – we had some proposals on how to find FEC codeword lock in the downstream, but I am not sure we baselined anything with sufficient level of detail to actually put it into the draft}

-Once the alignment to FEC codeword is found, the {EPoC_PMD_Name} CNU receiver aggregates the total of BQ + CQ 65-bit blocks received from the PMA, forming the FEC payload (blocks number 1 to BQ) and the FEC parity (blocks number 1 to CQ) portions of the codeword.
+Once the alignment to FEC codeword is found, the {EPoC_PMD_Name} CNU receiver aggregates the total of BQ + 1+ CQ 65-bit blocks received from the PMA, forming the FEC payload (blocks number 1 to BQ, and bits <0> through <32> from the following 65-bit block) and the FEC parity (bits <33> through <64> from the 65-bit block following payload portion of the FEC codeword and followed by blocks number 1 to CQ) portions of the codeword.
 Note that the CP padding bits in the last parity codeword (block number CQ) are locally generated within the PMA and transmitted to the PCS.

-Once the FEC payload and FEC parity data is available, the FEC decoder extracts the CRC32 carried in bits <CPL> … <CPL+31> in the last block (number CQ) of the FEC parity portion of the codeword, replacing the respective bits with the binary value of “0”.
-The received CRC32 value is used for bit error detection purposes once the FEC decoding process is complete.

-Next, each 65-bit block in the FEC parity portion of the codeword is stripped from the sync header by removing bit <1>.
+Next, each 65-bit block in the FEC parity portion of the codeword (blocks 1 through CQ) is stripped from the sync header by removing bit <1>.
 Furthermore, the last 64-bit block of the FEC parity (block number CQ) is truncated, removing bits <CPL> … <63>, forming a single FEC parity portion of the codeword with size FR (in bits).

 Then the FEC payload portion of the codeword is pre-pended with BP padding bits (with the binary value of “0”) and subsequently fed into the FEC decoder for processing together with the stripped FEC parity portion of the codeword.

 The FEC decoder produces the FEC payload portion of the codeword with the size of FP (in bits), where bits <0> … <BP-1> contain padding (with the binary value of “0”).
-The padding bits are discarded and the stripped FEC payload portion of the codeword is then divided into BQ 65-bit blocks.
-Next, these BQ 65-bit blocks carrying the FEC payload portion of the codeword are combined with the FR bits of FEC parity portion of the codeword and the CRC32 is calculated over this information field.
-The calculated value of CRC32 is then compared with the value of CRC32 retrieved from the received FEC codeword.
+Next, the CRC32 is calculates over the remaining blocks 1 through BQ and then compared with the value of CRC32 retrieved from the received FEC codeword.
 If both CRC32 codes match, the decoded frame does not contain any detectable errors and it is treated as error-free.
 Otherwise, the decoded frame contains detected errors.
 The behavior of the FEC decoder in the presence of CRC32 code failure depends on status of the user-configurable option to indicate an uncorrectable FEC codeword.

 Finally, the FEC decoder prepends each of the BQ 65-bit blocks with bit <0> of the sync header containing the binary inverse of the value carried in bit <1> of the sync header, producing 66-bit blocks.
 This also guarantees that properly decoded blocks meet the requirements of 49.2.4.3.